oracle/oci-cli/scripts/examples/project_o/README.md

 - More shortcuts for `o structured-search --query-text` where clauses:
    - Use `c` or `l` for "compartment" or "lifeCycleState", followed by `=` or `!=` and the name of a compartment or lifeCycleState.
 Don't worry about quotation marks around terms.
 E.g.
       - `query all resources where (c = sales || c = kevco) && l != terminated`

+#### New in version 1.10 (2023-08-08)
+- Improved selection of availability domain for users with multiple regions and tenancies. `-ad 1` will choose the right AD for the active tenancy and region.
+- `o` can work with identity-domains.<br>
+  First, `o iam domain list` to list your identity-domains.<br>
+  Then
+  - Get a list of users: `o id list users -end <domain-name>.`
+  - Get a list of groups: `o id list groups -end <domain-name>.`
+  - Get a list of users with group memberships of each user:<br>
+  `o -o display/user-name/groups.display id user list --attributes displayName,name,groups -end <domain-name>.`
+  - Get a list of groups with user members for each group:<br>
+  `o -o display-name/member.name id list groups --attributes name,members -end <domain-name>.`

 ## How **``o``** works
  - **``o``** compares your input with thousands of ``oci`` commands, and uses an fuzzy matching to find the command you want.